willstMSFT/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-overview-of-permissions.md

 ## Manage Lighthouse RBAC permissions in the partner tenant

 Lighthouse permissions in the partner tenant are managed by assigning RBAC roles in Lighthouse.
 Each role has a set of permissions that determines which data users can access and change within the partner tenant.
+Lighthouse RBAC roles don't provide access to customer data.
+Access to customer data is governed by a Lighthouse user's GDAP permissions (see [Manage GDAP in the customer tenant](#manage-gdap-in-the-customer-tenant)).

 RBAC roles are managed from the Lighthouse permissions page in Lighthouse.
 To access the Lighthouse permissions page and manage permissions, you must hold one of the following roles: